Anderson Scholarship |

 The names of the winners of the Anderson

-Scholarship are engraved on a permanent plaque
+Scholarship are engraved each year on a permanent plaque

 prominently displayed in the lobby of the Sioux Central Community School near the athletic

-| This Scholarship has been awarded to: |
+The Anderson Scholarship has been awarded to: |

 |